wazo-platform/wazo-doc/source/system/https_certificate.rst

 X.509 certificates are used to authorize and secure communications with the server.
 They are mainly used for HTTPS, but can also be used for SIPS, CTIS, WSS, etc.

 This article is about the certificate used for HTTPS.
-For the certificate used for telephony data, see :ref:`telephony_certificates`.

 Wazo and HTTPS